AlexanderBrese/gomon/README.md

 # How does it work?

-Plain: Watches for changes on the server, reloads the server and reloads the browser.<br><br>
+Plain: Watches for changes on the server, reloads the server and syncs the browser.<br><br>
 ![how-does-it-work](https://github.com/AlexanderBrese/go-server-browser-reload/blob/main/go-server-browser-reload.png)

 # Usage